awsdocs/amazon-aurora-user-guide/doc_source/babelfish-postgres-aws-extensions.md

 **To set up access for your Babelfish DB cluster to work with Lambda**

-This procedure uses the AWS CLI to create the IAM policy, role, and associate these with the Babelfish DB cluster\.
+This procedure uses the AWS CLI to create the IAM policy and role, and associate these with the Babelfish DB cluster\.

 1. Create an IAM policy that allows access to Lambda from your Babelfish DB cluster\.